tamari92/kf2-tournament/rules.md

 **The Captain and Co-Captain are not required to play in matches in this tournament, however they are strongly encouraged to participate in order to better lead their team.**

 ### 6.12 - Proof of Play
-"Proof of Play" refers to the team providing evidence or "proof" that a match was played in its entirety and with respect to the rules outlined in this document.
+**Proof of Play** refers to the team providing evidence or "proof" that a match was played in its entirety and with respect to the rules outlined in this document.

 Proof of Play is **always** required, *EXCEPT* in the case that a match is streamed by an official Tournament Streamer.